Nimra786/qaAutomationAssesmentSoum/README.md

 # QA-Test Project

-Welcome to the Cypress project!
+Welcome to the QA-Test project!
 This project contains automated tests for [Website: https://www.saucedemo.com/].

 ## Prerequisites